Max-Bustamante69/MagNetJobs/frontend/README.md

    ```

 3. Save the file.
 These URLs point to your local Django server, which should be running simultaneously with the frontend.

+4. On the terminal paste and give enter to the following command:
+ - npm install react-icons

 ---